 EL CBD & Sleeper Site (CBD & Mixed land use) - The Sleeper Site requires a complete financial assessment.
 Early suggestions are that this will be implemented through a build operate and transfer model however the total project needs to be costed and project phase implementation assessed prior to embarking on the funding model.
 The operational impact will be the rental associated with the building and future infrastructure depreciation.
-Oxford street pedestrian and public transport project is one of the projects that are identified for the inner city areas.
-This project will involve transforming between Commissioner Street and Stephenson Street into a pedestrian and public transport oriented road, with limited access and loading areas for goods vehicles.
-The measures are intended to make the CBD more attractive by providing exclusive public transport lanes and facilities, including facilitating pedestrian movement on wider sidewalks.
-Another project is the Rehabilitation of Fleet Street which includes the upgrading of Fleet Street to accommodate the effect of the BRT and other associated projects within the CBD of East London.

 Mdantsane Urban Hub - The CBD of Mdantsane has been identified in the Urban Network Strategy as the Urban Hub for the metro.
-Funding for the preparation of a design concept plan has been made available from the NDPG.
+Funding for the preparation of c design concept plan has been made available from the NDPG.
 Capital funds for project implementation in the CBD has been Gazetted.